NVIDIA/TensorRT/plugin/gridAnchorPlugin/README.md

 maxSize=0.95,
 aspectRatios=[1.0, 2.0, 0.5, 3.0, 0.33],
 variance=[0.1, 0.1, 0.2, 0.2],
-featureMapShapes=[19, 19, 10, 10, 5, 5, 3, 3, 2, 2, 1, 1]
+featureMapShapes=[19, 10, 5, 3, 2, 1]
 ```

 The `GridAnchorGenerator` uses distinct `GridAnchorParameters` for each feature map to generate anchor boxes, therefore, it takes an array of `GridAnchorParameters` with a length of the number of feature maps (`mNumLayers`) to create the plugin.
 In the above example, we have 6 layers, the plugin needs an array of 6 `GridAnchorParameters` to create the plugin.
 In this particular example, all the `GridAnchorParameters` except for the first one in the array are the same according to the SSD model settings.
 After the plugin is created, each feature map, except for the first feature map, will have 5 + 1 anchor boxes, where 5 is the number of elements in `aspectRatios` and 1 is an additional default anchor box with an aspect ratio of 1.0.
 The first layer, as described in the [SSD: Single Shot MultiBox Detector paper](https://arxiv.org/pdf/1512.02325.pdf), has fewer number of anchor boxes.
 In our case, it was set to 3, in our code, `int numFirstLayerARs = 3`, and there will be no additional default anchor box of aspect ratio 1.0.
 The feature map shapes also supports rectangular inputs.
 The height and width of the feature maps are put in order in the list above.

 **Note:** The above settings are slightly different to the original published SSD paper.
-In our code, we also assume the feature map shape is square.

 ## Additional resources